bchiang7/v4/content/jobs/Seraro/index.md

 - Developed Serverless APIs for consumption by our web and mobile clients.
 - Participated in developing a system for real time processing of data packets sent by our mobile clients.
 Integrated with MQTT, AWS Kinesis and AWS Lambda for the same.
-- Implemented push notifications to apps using multiple vendors with automatic vendor switching in case of failures.